 Reinstating your license involves a lot of time and money, but you can fight to simply keep your license in the first place.
 If you hire an attorney to represent you at a DMV administrative hearing, you may be able to keep your driver’s license and avoid the hassle and expense of reinstating your driver’s license altogether.

 Hire an attorney who concentrates on DUI cases.
 The legal system can be tricky to navigate on your own.
 Having a bit of help can make all the difference.
 An attorney can help you with court appearances, paperwork, and can advise you on which sort of plea to make.
 With so many different penalty options, it can also be hard to keep track of everything and to know which penalties you are facing.
 A lawyer can help you iron this all out and can inform you as to what to expect.

 DUI law is constantly changing.
-It is essential to hire a DUI lawyer, such as Rad Deaton, who keeps up to date with the latest laws.
+It is essential to hire a DUI lawyer, such as Rad S. Deaton, who keeps up to date with the latest laws.
 Deaton Law provides a free consultation for your DUI case.
 They work hard to get you the best results.
 Their goal is to get your case dismissed or reduced to a lesser traffic violation, and they will fight to help you keep your driver’s license and find an alternative to jail time.
-It is your right to hire an attorney.
+It is your right to hire DUI defense attorney.
 DUI law is involved and can be confusing.
 In order to have the best outcome in your case, it is well worth it to hire a dedicated, experienced attorney who will fight aggressively on your behalf to get you the most positive outcome possible.